Image

 If you’ve been arrested for DWI/DUI in Oak Grove, MO, the clock is ticking on your right to fight for your license.
 Missing the 15-day deadline on an administrative hearing means automatic suspension or revocation with no way to appeal.
 You need a Oak Grove, MO DWI administrative hearing lawyer on your side right now to protect your driving privileges and fight for your future.

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free, no-obligation case review.
-Our Oak Grove, MO DWI defense team is ready to fight for you and build a strong case to protect your future.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Oak Grove, MO.

 View Service Areas